 Mixed with the white sand suitable for glass manufacture was yellow sand not suitable.
 After some searching it was found that this sand was good for use in the rapidly growing steel industry something new for this area.

 As in all the surrounding areas, the Methodist Church played an important part.
 It began with the efforts of Mary and Arthur Downer who after attending a camp meeting, felt the need to have their neighbors experience “Sanctification” as they called it.
 Revivals were started at the “Corner House.”
-Sunday School was conducted in the Downer homestead while church services were attended in Williamstown.
+Sunday school was conducted in the Downer homestead while church services were attended in Williamstown.
 However, realizing that with growth a new permanent church would be needed, one was built.
 It was later destroyed by fire and quickly rebuilt.

 John Downer himself died in 1928 and as he requested, was buried in the Williamstown Methodist Cemetery.
 His tombstone bears the simple words “Historian” which he truly was.

 Much has happened in the first hundred years in the life of Monroe Township and much more will happen in the years to come.
 Within the past seventeen years alone since the Centennial celebration more schools have been built.
 A new library replaced the old one now used as a home for the Monroe Township Historical Society.
 A new fire station and police headquarters have been built.
 Churches have been enlarged and the population is ever increasing.
 Who knows what is in store for us in the years to come!
-This information was provided by the Monroe Township Historical Society